oronymzy/tips/docs/Mkdqref.md

 ??? note

-    - The HTML versions of the Markdown examples were produced with [pandoc](https://pandoc.org/), except for [admonitions](#admonitions), which was produced with MkDocs, and a result in *blocks of code*, which was left as raw Markdown in order to produce syntax highlighting.
+    - The HTML versions of the Markdown examples were produced with [pandoc](https://pandoc.org/), except for the [admonitions](#admonitions) and [attribute list](#alist) sections, which were produced with MkDocs, and a result in *blocks of code*, which was left as raw Markdown in order to produce syntax highlighting.
 For results with only one paragraph, HTML paragraph tags have been removed.
     - The HTML results of the Markdown examples are presented inside [admonitions without an icon or title](https://squidfunk.github.io/mkdocs-material/extensions/admonition/#removing-the-title), and with [admonitions](#admonitions) this is accomplished with an extra nested *div* element.
 To avoid adding extraneous entries to the table of contents[^Mkdqref1], several [headings](#headings) admonitions contain specially-styled HTML instead of heading elements.

 ## admonitions {: #admonitions }